Nu-SCPTheme/kant-router/README.md

 ### Compilation
 This library targets the latest stable Rust.
 At time of writing, that is 1.40.0

 You must first install Postgres bindings.
-On a debian-based operating system, this would look like:
+On a Debian-based operating system, this would look like:

 ```sh
 $ sudo apt install libpq-dev